Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 necessary information in-band.

 Since provisional inclusion proofs must be issued quickly, they don't have time to build up a large anonymity set with other hosts.
-Instead of having User Agents advertise knowledge of a specific provisional proof in their ClientHello, they instead use a bearer token that was provided by the host.
+Instead of having clients advertise knowledge of a specific provisional proof in their ClientHello, they instead use a bearer token that was provided by the host.
 This bearer token is provided in the encrypted Certificate message the first time that the provisional proof is used by the host.
 Similarly, when the bearer token is